jon-jacky/Piety/editors/README.md

 the *c* (change) function to substitute text in that line.
 Or, you can delete the line and append a different one.

-Additional edsel commands enable you to have up to two windows on the display in a vertical stack, showing different locations in the same buffer, or different buffers.
+Additional edsel commands enable you to have multiple windows  on the display in a vertical stack, showing different locations in the same buffer, or different buffers.
+The *o2()* command splits the current window into two, *on()* moves the cursor into the other window, and *o1()* returns to a single window.
+At this time you can only have two windows, because more are not useful in the small terminal we have available.

 Some commands, for example *p()* (print), no longer print output in the Python REPL because their effects are now visible in the display window.